alexk1919/MackGPT/.github/CONTRIBUTING.md

-# Contributing to MackGPT
+# Contributing to AgentGPT

-First of all, thank you for your interest in contributing to MackGPT!
+First of all, thank you for your interest in contributing to AgentGPT!
 We appreciate the time and effort you're willing to invest in making our project better.
 This document provides guidelines and information to make the contribution process as smooth as possible.

 ## Table of Contents